This is a procedure to fill and/or close blood vessels. This prevents bleeding and rupture. It is an alternative to open surgery.

 Copyright © Nucleus Medical Media, Inc.

 The procedure can be used alone or with other treatments.
 It will not fix damaged areas of the brain, but it can improve quality of life by stopping bleeding or preventing rupture.

-If you are planning to have this procedure, your doctor will review a list of possible complications, such as: BleedingWeaknessNumbness or tinglingSpeech disturbancesVisual changesConfusion, memory lossSeizuresInfectionReaction to the anesthesia or contrast solutionBlood clotsRuptured aneurysm during surgery
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: BleedingWeaknessNumbness or tinglingSpeech disturbancesVisual changesConfusion, memory lossSeizuresInfectionReaction to the anesthesia or contrast solutionBlood clotsRuptured aneurysm during surgery

 Factors that may increase the risk of complications include: SmokingObesityHigh blood pressure